 UK and EU clash over trade with 11 months to make a deal

-LONDON, United Kingdom (AP) — Britain and the European Union set out clashing opening gambits Monday on striking a trade deal, making it clear that each side is willing to walk away without an agreement rather than compromise on key issues.
+LONDON (AP) — Britain and the European Union set out clashing opening gambits Monday (February 3) on striking a post-Brexit trade deal, making it clear that each side is willing to walk away without an agreement rather than compromise on critical issues.

-In their divorce agreement, Britain and the EU agreed to strike an “ambitious, broad, deep and flexible partnership,” including a free trade deal and agreements for security and other areas.
-They gave themselves 11 months to do it.
-A transition period, in which relations stay essentially unchanged, runs until the end of 2020.
-For the rest of this year the UK will continue to follow EU rules, although it will no longer have a say in EU decision-making.
+In their divorce agreement, Britain and the EU agreed to strike an “ambitious, broad, deep, and flexible partnership,” including a free trade deal and agreements for security and other areas.
+The details are to be worked out during a transition period lasting until the end of 2020, in which relations stay essentially unchanged.
+For the rest of this year, the UK will continue to follow EU rules, although it will no longer have a say in EU decision-making.

 “The question is whether we agree a trading relationship with the EU comparable to Canada's – or more like Australia's,” Johnson said.